Why this air journey only takes 8 minutes

 The land route between Toronto and Niagara involves an 85-mile drive along the shores of Lake Ontario, but it only takes some 15 minutes to fly in a straight line across the water.

-A local Canadian airline has just launched a daily flight on this route using small Piper Navajo aircraft.
-This will certainly make it easier for Toronto tourists and residents alike to visit the famous Niagara waterfalls.
+A local Canadian runs a daily flight on this route using small Piper Navajo aircraft.
+It's certainly made it easier for Toronto tourists and residents alike to visit the famous Niagara waterfalls.

 Miquel Ros is an aviation blogger and consultant.
 An economist by background, he's worked for Flightglobal and Bloomberg.
 He currently covers the airline industry through Allplane.tv.